BitcoinDesign/Guide/guide/case-studies/introduction.md

 **[Shared account]({{ '/guide/case-studies/shared-account/' | relative_url }})**

-An onboarding experience for a mobile wallet shared by a couple who want to access and manage the funds together.
+An onboarding experience for a mobile wallet shared by a couple who want to access and manage funds together.